lpapailiou/fac/README.md

 # FAC
 This repository connects the two theoretical computer science disciplines ``formal languages`` and ``automatons`` with the rather technical discipline of ``compiler construction`` (<b>F.A.C.</b>).
 The goal is to specify a new programming language, which is deterministic and executable.

+This project contains the language specification, as well as possibilities to execute the toy-language from the terminal or from a mini-IDE.

 ![jlang](https://raw.githubusercontent.com/lpapailiou/fac/master/src/main/resources/img/jlang_gui.png)